adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 1. Using the algorithm on steep bends/curves.
 As seen in the harder_challenge video.
 2. Detecting other vehicles and objects
 3. Sometimes, the tree shadows caused the algorithm to fail
-3. To a camera that is zoomed in as seen challenge_video

 ## Possible Improvements
 1. Dynamic Thresholding
-2. Automatiing the parameter selection for binary thresholding, perspective transformation etc based on a optimiser
+2. Automating the parameter selection for binary thresholding, perspective transformation etc based on an optimiser
 3. Machine learning can be used to make the pipeline for robust